-The district-wide and fiduciary fund statements (excluding the agency funds) are presented using the economic resources measurement focus and the accrual basis of accounting.
+The district-wide and fiduciary fund statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Under the accrual basis of accounting, revenues are recognized when earned and expenses are recorded at the time liabilities are incurred regardless of the timing of the related cash flows.